iml130/sola/minhton/docs/glossary.md

 **Level**:<br />
 The level is a value for the vertical position of a node within the tree structure.
+Level 0 is defined as the lowest level.
+The level with the highest number is defined as the highest level.

 **LogicalNodeInfo**:<br />
 Logical information about a node like level and number.